Documentation structure for LLMs (llms.txt)

 junit: test-reports/tests.xml

-3. Run locally
+3. Validate and run locally

-The CLI will run through checks, running tests and validating the output, if any results look incorrect an action item is provided to resolve it.
-Follow the steps until all checks pass.
+Use the --doctor flag to validate that your test-suites.yml is set up correctly.
+The CLI runs through a series of checks, executing tests and validating the output.
+If any results look incorrect, an action item is provided to resolve it.

 $ circleci run testsuite "ci tests" --doctor